zhullyb/monyhar/monyhar/docs/fuchsia/sdk_updates.md

-# Manually updating Chromium to a new Fuchsia SDK
+# Manually updating Monyhar to a new Fuchsia SDK

 Normally the Fuchsia SDK dependency is automatically updated to a recent build on a regular basis, by the [Fuchsia SDK AutoRoll Bot](https://fuchsia-sdk-monyhar-roll.skia.org).